imagej/imagej.github.io/_pages/plugins/3view-import-list.md

 					deltaX1 = pos2_Xstage - pos1_Xstage
 					deltaY1 = pos2_Ystage - pos1_Ystage #only for single column montage
 					# if deltaX1=0 then something went wrong with the metadata reading and the user has to manually input the coordinate values. note that for the case of a single folder deltaX1 would theoretically also be =0 (but this code doesn't even allow for that, since it requires at least 2 folders for the calculation)
-					#(or close to zero - most likely in a case of 'multiple ROI' acquistion (there would be stage movement) instead of 'montage') but that situation was already covered above and at that step the overlap var was initiated; in that situation this whole except NameError: is skipped and no deltaX1 calc is ever performed
+					#(or close to zero - most likely in a case of 'multiple ROI' acquisition (there would be stage movement) instead of 'montage') but that situation was already covered above and at that step the overlap var was initiated; in that situation this whole except NameError: is skipped and no deltaX1 calc is ever performed
 					if deltaX1 == 0:
 						IJ.log('Warning: Could not read stage position from files.
 Asking for user input') options1 = getOptions(0, 0, 0, montage_size)